Soccer-England drawn with Italy and Germany in Nations League | Sports-Games

 England beat Germany in the knockout stages of the Euros earlier this year but lost to Italy in the final in a penalty shootout at Wembley.
 England will also face Hungary, who they played twice in the World Cup qualifiers.
 Nations League champions France were grouped with Denmark, Croatia and Austria, who gained promotion to League A in the last edition of the competition.

 Runners-up Spain will play their Iberian neighbours Portugal, Switzerland and the Czech Republic.
-Belgium, the number one ranked side in the world, will take on the Netherlands, Poland and Wales.
+Belgium, the world's top-ranked side, face the Netherlands, Poland and Wales.
+Belgium and Wales met twice in the World Cup qualifiers, while Wales also famously beat them at Euro 2016.

+"The big one is Belgium.
+Off the back of a great performance against them last month, everyone will be talking about that," Wales manager Robert Page was quoted as saying by the BBC.
+Wales drew 1-1 with Belgium last month but lost the reverse fixture.
+"They're an outstanding outfit but we've proved we're prepared to go toe-to-toe with them," added Page.

+Scotland and Ukraine, who meet in the World Cup playoff https://www.reuters.com/article/uk-soccer-worldcup-idUKKBN2IB1PJ semi-finals in March, will play each other three times next year after also being drawn in the same Nations League group.
+Sweden, Ukraine, Iceland and Bosnia & Herzegovina were relegated to League B, while Wales, Austria, Hungary and Czech Republic were promoted as group winners in the last campaign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)